kubeshop/testkube-docs/docs/articles/test-workflows-reports.md

-# Test Workflows Reports: JUnit Processing and Visualization
+# JUnit Processing and Visualization

 Testkube provides comprehensive support for processing and visualizing JUnit XML reports generated during Test Workflows.
 This page explains how Testkube handles these reports and presents the information to users.